Ephantus7/elearning/README.md

 2. Ensure you have Python 3.11 or higher installed
 3. Run `python -m venv env` to create a virtual environment
 4. Run `source env/bin/activate` to activate the virtual environment (Linux/MacOS) or `env\Scripts\activate` (Windows)
-5. Run `python -m pip install -r requirements.txt` install the required packages from requirements.txt
+5. Run `python -m pip install -r requirements.txt` to install the required packages from requirements.txt
 6. Create a `.env` file (as shown in the `.env.sample` file) in the root directory of the project and add the following variables as per your database configuration (PostgreSQL is used in this project):